tykiww/tykiww.github.io/_posts/2018-01-05-MC-bootstrap.md

   - With phone rates being 2 cents a call, the manager was worried that their area selections are becoming obsolete and that they are going to lose revenue.

-  - Because past data has shown that at least 4 percent of people who answer calls buy your product (On average, one sale makes about $199), the manager has decided that they wanted to reevaluate how costly each phone call would be and see how many calls it will take to get at least one of every single area to respond.
+  - Because past data has shown that at least 4 percent of people who answer calls buy your product (On average, one sale makes about $199), the manager has decided that they wanted to re-evaluate how costly each phone call would be and see how many calls it will take to get at least one of every single area to respond.

   - After repeated data collection, we have observed that each division has respective probabilities of c("A" = 0.10,"B" = 0.25,"C" = 0.25,"D" = 0.40) people answering phone calls.
 These all happen to add up to one, but they don't have to.